-Jill Halfpenny (The Girl on the Train) – Interview
+An Interview with Jill Halfpenny on ‘The Girl on the Train’

 The world premiere of The Girl on the Train plays at West Yorkshire Playhouse this June, the first stage production of Paula Hawkins’ riveting best-selling novel adapted by Rachel Wagstaff and Duncan Abel.